MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 #### Troubleshooting

 If you receive a DataFormat.Error after updating the *DatalakeURL* and *EnvironmentAPI* parameters, this may mean you've entered the incorrect URLs.
-Verify that the *DatalakeURL* parameter points to your Azure Storage Account URL - the URL should contain dfs.core and and end with /powerplatform.
+Verify that the *DatalakeURL* parameter points to your Azure Storage Account URL - the URL should contain dfs.core and end with /powerplatform.
 Verify that the *EnvironmentAPI* points to your Environment Web API the URL should contain api.crm and end with /api/data/v9.2.

 :::image type="content" source="media/byodl-18.png" alt-text="Data Format error after updating the parameters.":::

-If the publish or refresh has failed, click on the error to review the status alert:
+If the publish or refresh has failed, select on the error to review the status alert:

 :::image type="content" source="media/byodl-15.png" alt-text="Wait for the CoE BYODL Makers dataflow to finish.":::

-The refresh may fail if you've missed to configure connections to all data sources used by the dataflow.
+The refresh may fail if you've missed configuring connections to all data sources used by the dataflow.
 Edit the dataflow again and verify you've configured connections to all data sources - select all the queries individually to check for warnings.

 :::image type="content" source="media/byodl-14.png" alt-text="Wait for the CoE BYODL Makers dataflow to finish.":::

-If you have configured connections in the dataflow, but the **Publish** button remains disabled and you see a warning message, this may indicate you've missed to configure connections to all data sources used by the dataflow.
+If you have configured connections in the dataflow, but the **Publish** button remains disabled and you see a warning message, this may indicate you've missed configuring connections to all data sources used by the dataflow.
 Select **Back** and review all queries for connection warnings.

 :::image type="content" source="media/byodl-16.png" alt-text="Wait for the CoE BYODL Makers dataflow to finish.":::